 Stem jalapeño, seed, and remove ribs.
 Cut into ¼" dice.
 Be sure to wash hands and cutting board after working with jalapeño.

 Halve and juice lime.

-Pat salmon dry, and season flesh side with ¼ tsp. salt and a pinch of pepper.
+Pat salmon dry, and season flesh-side with a pinch of salt and a pinch of pepper.

 Make the Tostada Shells

 Poke tortillas with a fork all over, 10 times for each tortilla.

 Place tortillas on prepared baking sheet and drizzle with 1 tsp. olive oil.
 Massage oil into tortillas.

 Toast in hot oven until browned and crispy, 5-7 minutes.